corda/corda-docs-portal/content/en/platform/corda/4.8/open-source/key-concepts-notaries.md

 Each Corda network can have multiple notary clusters.
 This has several benefits:

-* **Privacy** - with both validating and non-validating notary clusters on the same network, nodes can choose the preferred notary cluster on a per-transaction basis.
+* **Privacy** -  Nodes can choose the most suitable notary cluster for a specific transaction.
 * **Load balancing** - spreading the transaction load over multiple notary clusters allows higher transaction throughput for the platform overall.
-* **Low latency** - latency can be minimized by choosing a notary cluster physically closer to the transacting parties.
+* **Low latency** - Nodes can speed up transactions by choosing the closest notary cluster to the transacting parties.

 ### Changing notaries

-Remember that a notary cluster will only sign a transaction if it is the appointed notary cluster of all the transaction’s input states.
-However, there are cases in which it may be necessary to change a state’s appointed notary cluster.
+Notaries only sign transactions if they are the appointed notary for all the transaction’s input states.
+It's possible to change a state’s appointed notary.
-These include:
+You might need to change a state's appointed notary if:

-* When a single transaction needs to consume several states that have different appointed notary clusters
+* A single transaction needs to consume several states that have different appointed notary clusters.
-* When a node would prefer to use a different notary cluster for a given transaction due to privacy or efficiency concerns
+* A node would prefer to use a different notary cluster for a given transaction for increased privacy or reduced latency.

-Before these transactions can be created, the states must first all be re-pointed to the same notary cluster.
-This is achieved using a special `notary-change` transaction that takes:
+Before you create these transactions, you must re-point all the states to the same notary cluster.
+You can do this using a special `notary-change` transaction that takes:

 * A single input state
 * An output state identical to the input state, except that the appointed notary cluster has been changed

-The input state’s appointed notary cluster will sign the transaction if it does not constitute a double-spend, at which point a state will enter existence with all the properties of the old state, but with a different appointed notary cluster.
+The input state’s appointed notary cluster signs the transaction if it does not constitute a double-spend.
+The state then has all the properties of the old state, but with a different appointed notary cluster.